Upcoming Events

 Learn

-For decades Indian Creek Nature Center has led the area in sustainable building and operations practices.
+Since 1973 Indian Creek Nature Center has led Eastern Iowa in environmental education, sustainable living practices and land restoration.

 Support